eeg-brain-computer-interface/YHack-telepathy/README.md

 ##Progress
 Calibration system is complete.
 From the calibration system, there is a machine learning process that uses the calibration data as a training set, and should become able to distinguish between events when the brain signal has and has not occured.

-Currently the feature extraction is incomplete, and the machine learning algorithm is missing regularization to prevent overfitting.
+Currently the feature extraction of data for machine learning is incomplete, and the machine learning algorithm is missing regularization to prevent overfitting.

 ##How to run